devklick/GDMan.Net/README.md

 You can override the default behaviour by setting the `GDMAN_TARGET_PLATFORM` environment variable with the desired platform.
-Then, whenever you run the `install` command, the value from the environment variable will be used, you wont have to specify the `--platform` arg, and the app will not attempt to detect the platform you are running on.
+Then, whenever you run the `install` command, the value from the environment variable will be used, you wont have to specify the `--platform` option, and the app will not attempt to detect the platform you are running on.

 > The shorthard option for `--platform` is `-p`